SDU-UAS-Center/sdu-agro-tools/README.md

 - Open a new instance of QGIS.
 - In QGIS, go to **Plugins > Manage and Install Plugins...**.
-- Look for the plugin named **"AgroTool Color Segmenter"** in the list of available plugins.
+- Look for the plugin named **"SDU Agro Tools"** in the list of available plugins.
 - Click **Install Plugin** or **Enable Plugin**.
 - If this gives an error, it is most likely because of missing python dependencies.
 This can be solved by installing the QPIP plugin.
   - Install QPIP plugin
-  - If a popup does not appear try to disable and enable the **"AgroTool Color Segmenter"** plugin.
+  - If a popup does not appear try to disable and enable the **"SDU Agro Tools"** plugin.
   - In the popup allow it to install the needed python dependencies.

 ## Use the Plugin

-- After activation, look for the **AgroTool Color Segmenter** icon in the toolbar.
+- After activation, look for the **SDU Agro Tools** icon in the toolbar.
 The icon will display the SDU logo.
 - Click on the icon to open the plugin's GUI.

 For questions or support, please contact aqu@mmmi.sdu.dk.